Git Branch Best Practices: A Complete Guide for Developers

 Git is an essential tool for modern development, enabling seamless collaboration and efficient version control.
 However, without a well-structured branching strategy, projects can become chaotic, leading to code conflicts, lost work, and deployment issues.
 In this guide, we will cover Git branch best practices, including naming conventions, workflows, and strategies for maintaining a clean and efficient repository.

-github Branch
+Git Branch

 What is a Git Branch?

 A Git branch is a lightweight movable pointer to a commit.
 It allows developers to work on different tasks simultaneously without affecting the main codebase.
-Each branch represents a different line of development, enabling teams to develop new features, fix bugs, and experiment with code independently before merging it into the main project.
+Each branch represents a different line of development, enabling teams to develop new features, fix bugs, and experiment independently before merging into the main project.

 Why Are Git Branches Created?